Mastering Your Digital SLR or Mirrorless Camera

-Take control of your digital SLR camera.
+Take control of your digital SLR or mirrorless camera.
 In this course, you will break through the technology barrier and learn how to use your DSLR to take beautiful photos.

 You will start out by learning about the many features and controls of your DSLR and look at the lenses you need for the kind of photography you enjoy.
 Next, you will learn about metering, exposure compensation, managing aperture, shutter speed, and ISO.
 You will find out how to use these features to get the right exposure for every shot.
 Then turn your attention to flash photography, managing camera controls, photo files, and even working in manual mode.
 With these skills, you will be able to take your photography to the next level.